mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 sentences.
 The api/v2/stories_public/list call searches for sentences matching the `q` and / or `fq` parameters if specified and the stories that include at least one sentence returned by the specified query.

 The `q` and `fq` parameters are passed directly through to Solr.
 Documentation of the format of the `q` and `fq` parameters is [here](https://cwiki.apache.org/confluence/display/solr/Common+Query+Parameters).
-Below are the fields that may be used as Solr query parameters, for example 'sentence:obama AND media_id:1':
+Below are the fields that may be used as Solr query parameters, for example 'text:obama AND media_id:1':

 | Field                        | Description
 | -------------------- | -----------------------------------------------------